Sgant1/Winedemic/technology.md

 ## Dashboard

-In addition to using a __ template, we will also integrate D3.js for a fully functioning and interactive dashboard.
-It will be hosted on ___.
-Looking at using Tableau to fomrulate dashboards.
+We used Tableau Public  for a fully functioning and interactive dashboard with multiple interactive graphs.